dflippo/UU2014/README.md

 ####You can learn more about the theme including setup and configuration on it's website, http://www.faithandreason.dreamhosters.com
 ####Here are some of the more interesting things you'll find in this theme:
 * You can choose between traditional UU Chalice symbols and the new UUA logo for your header and footer.
 This and many other custom theme settings are available in the `Appearance -> Customize` menu of WordPress.
-* The theme will intelligently prompt you to install several plugins that add functionality to the theme.
-You can skip their installation but the theme will automatically use:
+* The theme will intelligently prompt you to install the Featured Articles Lite plugin that adds functionality to the theme.
+You can skip the installation but the theme will automatically use this plugin to create a very nice new post slider on your homepage.
-    - GitHub Updater: This plugin will notify you when new releases of UU2014 have been released on GitHub.
-Like other themes and plugins, you will be able to update the theme in `Dashboard -> Updates`
-    - Meteor Slides: This plugin allows you to create slides and slideshows.
-The UU2014 settings page allows you to set a slideshow as a rotating header throughout the site.
-    - Featured Articles Lite: This plugin allows you to create a very nice new post slider on your homepage.
 This is especially nice if you use a page as your homepage.
-You set the ID# of your home page slider in the UU2014 settings page.
 * Floating Widget Area: The theme can display a floating widget area to the right of pages and individual posts.
 It will hide the widget area if the page is to narrow.
 * The 'style.css' file is organized so that you can see which styles came from _s and which have been updated by UU2014.
 * Please provide feedback to the authors if you have improvements that could benefit other congregations using the theme.